spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 The following sections describe how to build this application from scratch.
 If you prefer, you can download a zip file containing the sources for the application `billsetup`, unzip it, and proceed to the [deployment](#deployment) step.

-You can can [download the project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/dist/batchsamples.zip?raw=true) from your browser, or from the command-line:
+You can [download the project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/dist/batchsamples.zip?raw=true) from your browser, or from the command-line:

 ```bash
 wget https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/dist/batchsamples.zip?raw=true -O batchsamples.zip